Particular/docs.particular.net/transports/msmq/sender-side-distribution.md

 ## Events and subscriptions

-Scaled out publisher:
+Subscription requests:

-Subscriptions are routed to all configured publisher instances.
-The subscriber endpoint will at start send a subscription message to each configured publisher instance.
+Each subscriber endpoint instance will at start send a subscription message to each configured publisher instance.
+Each publisher instance receives a subscription requests and stores this.
+In most cases the subscription storage is shared.

-Scaled out subscriber:
+Events:

-A scaled out subscriber will result in each subscriber instance to send a subscription message to the publisher.
-When an event is published the event will be send to only one of the instances.
+When an event is published the event will be send to only one of the endpoint instances.
+Which instance depends on the [distribution strategy](#message-distribution)

-Info: An event will not be send to all instance of a logical endpoint

 ## Limitations